Network 3000 Publishing

 d) Self hypnosis was crucial and helped the habituation process...and frankly, was far more successful than I thought possible.

 e)If I had to pick one aside from support and the major upheaval of lifestyle changes, it would be Xanax... but all were critical components.

 People who "try" only one or two pieces of the Tinnitus Recovery Puzzle to move toward remission with little more than guesswork rarely, if ever, get well.
 Tinnitus (severe) remission is essentially an all or nothing game.

-Lifestyle changes, refer to changes in what your behaviors and thinking processes, often as they relate to tinnitus, and, in the specific actions you do in the course of your business day.
-These kinds of big changes are best learned in a series of (tele)consults where you unravel how your days and weeks and months factor into the tinnitus generation and then find out specifically what to do each day and how to do the processes you will learn to cause reduction to begin.
+Lifestyle changes, refer to changes in your behaviors and thinking processes.
+They are the specific actions you do in the course of your business day.
+This broad spectrum of changes are best learned in a series of (tele)consults where you unravel how your days and weeks and months factor into the tinnitus generation and then find out specifically what to do each day and how to do the processes you will learn to cause reduction to begin.